-Your company is also exploring the possibility of increasing its resources by additional capital or borrowings though it has not been able to does during 2021-22.
-In addition, by using its surplus, your Company proposes to increase its financial services activities.
+Your company is also exploring the possibility of increasing its resources by additional capital or borrowings though it has not been able to does during 2022-23.
+In addition, your Company proposes to increase its financial services activities in the coming years.